Lung Cancer Screenings

 You Should be Screened for Lung Cancer If You Are:

-If you have any of these risk factors and are between the ages of 55 and 77, you should be screened for lung cancer—even if you are asymptomatic.
+If you have any of these risk factors and are between the ages of 50 and 80, you should talk to your doctor about getting screened for lung cancer—even if you are asymptomatic.

-- Someone with a tobacco smoking history of at least 30 pack-years (one pack-year = smoking one pack per day for one year; 1 pack = 20 cigarettes)
+- Someone with a tobacco smoking history of at least 20 pack-years (20 pack-years = smoking one pack per day for 20 years; 1 pack = 20 cigarettes)

 - A current smoker, or one who has quit within the last 15 years